opentoonz/opentoonz_docs/source/creating_movements.rst

 .. note:: Position values are expressed in the default unit of measure set in the Preferences > Interface dialog (see  :ref:`Choosing the Working Unit <choosing_the_working_unit>`  ).

 When the Animation tool is in All mode, you can also interactively control transformation values by using the handle available in the Viewer.
-The handle is made of an inner double circle with three arms that allow you to perform the following transformations:
+The handle is made of an inner double circle with three arms that allow you to change any of the following transformations:

 - **Position:** Click and drag anywhere to move the object; if the Shift key is pressed while dragging, the movement will be constrained in the horizontal or vertical direction.